 Adaptive learning’s core value comes from its technology.
 Investors are prioritizing:

-- Proprietary AI or machine learning algorithms that personalize content dynamically.
+- Proprietary AI or machine learning algorithms.

 - Continuous innovation—regular updates, new features, and the ability to incorporate emerging tools like AR/VR or advanced analytics.